mongodb/mongodb-atlas-kubernetes/docs/dev/ci.md

 The workflow `test.yml` is the main entry point for the whole test flow.

-Most of the times, it will trigger a GitHub `pull_request` event, which for PRS from forked repositories, will only have read only credentials and should not be given access to cloud resources.
-For PRs from maintainers, from the official repository, this restriction does not apply and `pull_request` event can run all tests needed.
+Most of the times, it will trigger a GitHub `pull_request` event, which for PRs from forked repositories, will only read only credentials and should not be given access to cloud resources.
+For PRs from maintainers, from the official repository, this restriction does not apply and the `pull_request` event can run all tests needed.

 For `safe-to-test` forked PRs, a GitHub `pull_request_target` event is triggered ONLY on the `labeled` event type.
 This event allows for external PRs to run with write credentials and will be given cloud access.
-This the need to protect access behind a label maintainers need to explicitly set.
+Thus the need to protect access behind a label which maintainers need to set explicitly.

 Apart from that, tests can also run on `push` (merges) or on demand by `workflow_dispatch`.
 Both actions are actions only accessible to official maintainers.